 - 46A.
-The Proponent must prepare a Traffic Management Plan for the project to the satisfaction of the Secretary.
-This plan must: - (a) be prepared by a suitably qualified and experienced person and in consultation with Councils and TfNSW and be submitted to the Secretary for approval within 3 months of the date of approval of Modification 14, unless otherwise agreed by the Secretary; - (b) include details of the transport routes to be used for project-related traffic; - (c) describe measures to be implemented to minimise traffic and transport impacts to the public road network, including traffic safety issues and disruption to local users of the transport route/s during construction, operations or decommissioning works; - (d) include a program to record and track vehicle movements and monitor the effectiveness of these measures; and include a Driver's Code of Conduct that includes: - adhering to posted speed limits or other required travelling speeds; - adhering to the designated transport routes; and - implement safe driving practices.
+The Applicant must prepare a Traffic Management Plan for the project to the satisfaction of the Secretary.
+This plan must: - (a) be prepared by a suitably qualified and experienced person and in consultation with Councils and TfNSW: - (b) include details of the transport routes to be used for project-related traffic; - (c) describe measures to be implemented to minimise traffic and transport impacts to the public road network, including traffic safety issues and disruption to local users of the transport route/s during construction, operations or decommissioning works; - (d) include a program to record and track vehicle movements and monitor the effectiveness of these measures; and include a Driver's Code of Conduct that includes: - adhering to posted speed limits or other required travelling speeds; - adhering to the designated transport routes; and - implement safe driving practices.

 46B.
-The Proponent must implement the Traffic Management Plan as approved by the Secretary.
+The Applicant must implement the Traffic Management Plan as approved by the Secretary.